intel/cluster-management-toolkit/docs/Prerequisites.md

 # Pre-requisites / tested platforms for setting up Kubernetes clusters

 The development platform for __CMT__ is Debian and Ubuntu, and those two are thus the most tested platforms.
+Support for running __CMT__ on openSUSE/SLES systems has been added, but only for RKE2 clusters.
-But limited testing has also been performed on RHEL8; some functionality, such as support for _CRI-O_, is currently missing on RHEL, but other than that it should be possible to install a cluster on a RHEL system using `cmtadm`/`cmt`.
+Limited testing has also been performed on RHEL8; some functionality, such as support for _CRI-O_, is currently missing on RHEL, but other than that it should be possible to install a cluster on a RHEL system using `cmtadm`/`cmt`.

-Support for Suse is currently work in progress.
 Other distributions are not supported at this point.
 This also applies to Windows.

 # Supported hardware architectures

 The only supported hardware architecture at the moment is _x86-64_/_amd64_.
-_arm_, _arm64_, _ppc64le_, and _s390x_ are not supported, but may be added if there's enough interest.
+_arm_, _arm64_, _ppc64le_, and _s390x_ are not supported, but may be added if there's interest.

 # Other pre-requisites

 `cmt-install`, `cmtadm`, `cmt`, and `cmu` requires the user to have _sudo_ access.
-None of the programs can be run directly as root.
+For security reasons none of the programs can be run directly as root.
 The user also needs _sudo_ access on any remote system intended for use as control planes or worker nodes in a cluster.